Laf111/WiiUFtpServer/README.md

 - use lib Curl + socket optimization (see [NUSpli](https://github.com/V10lator/NUSspli) : thanks to V10lator for the feedback)

-- a thread per client (pool of treads)
+- a thread per client (pool of threads)

 #
 # BUILD :